Generic Name: anti-thymocyte globulin (equine) (AN-tee-THY-moe-site GLOB-ue-lin (E-kwine))

 Important safety information:

-- THIS MEDICINE CONTAINS ALBUMIN, which comes from human blood.
-There is an extremely rare risk of developing a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease.
-No cases of viral diseases or Creutzfeldt-Jakob disease from albumin have been identified.
+- Atgam is made using horse and human blood parts.
+There is an extremely rare risk of getting a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease.
+No cases of viral diseases or Creutzfeldt-Jakob disease have been found in patients who have used Atgam.

 - A skin test is normally performed before the first dose to check for possible allergy to horse serum.

-- LAB TESTS, including blood cell counts, liver function tests, and kidney function tests, may be performed to monitor your progress or to check for side effects.
+- Lab tests, including blood cell counts, liver function tests, and kidney function tests, may be performed to monitor your condition or to check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: It is unknown if Atgam can cause harm to the fetus.
-If you become pregnant while taking Atgam, discuss with your doctor the benefits and risks of using Atgam during pregnancy.
-It is unknown if Atgam is excreted in breast milk.
-If you are or will be breast-feeding while you are using Atgam, check with your doctor or pharmacist to discuss the risks to your baby.
+- PREGNANCY and BREAST-FEEDING: It is not known if Atgam can cause harm to the fetus.
+If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of using Atgam while you are pregnant.
+It is not known if Atgam is excreted in breast milk.
+Do not breast-feeding while taking Atgam.

 Possible side effects of Atgam: